open-toolchain/iter8-toolchain-rollout/README.md

     watch -x -n 0.1 curl -Is service_url

 * Inspect metrics for the canary via the canary dashboard.
-A direct URL can be found at the end of the log for the _Deploy to Kubernetes_ step of the _ROLLOUT_CANDIDATE_ stage.
+A direct URL can be found at the end of the log for the _Deploy to Kubernetes_ job of the _ROLLOUT_CANDIDATE_ stage.
+One the experiment is complete, the URL is updated in the log for the _Wait and Cleanup_ job.

 * If the canary rollout has been configured to take more than an hour (in the iter8 experiment template file), the _ROLLOUT CANDIDATE_ stage will terminate before the rollout is complete.
 Once it completes, the unused version will remain deployed and unused -- Istio will be configured to send traffic to only one deployment.
 This needs to be manually cleaned up.

 * Once the rollout has started, it can be manually short-circuited by rolling forward or backward using the _IMMEDIATE ROLLBACK_ or _IMMEDIATE ROLLFORWARD_ stages.
 This can most reliably be done using the `Send To` tool on the _PREPARE CANDIDATE ROLLOUT_ stage.s

 ---

 ### Learn more

 * Learn about [iter8](https://github.com/iter8-tools/docs)
 * Learn about [Istio](https://istio.io/)